subharanjani-it21/vcure/README.md

 2. Navigate to the project directory: `cd Health-Plus`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
-5. Open your browser and visit: `http://localhost:3000/Health-Plus`
+5. Open your browser and visit.

-## Contributing

-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](./LICENSE "Project LICENSE").